Hand Washing for Parents and Children

 We pick up germs on our hands from touching people or things around us.
 Raw foods, pets and many other objects in our daily lives carry germs.
 Wiping your child’s nose or changing a diaper is a common way to get germs on your hands.
 You cannot avoid contacting germs, but you can reduce the chance of infecting yourself and others by knowing when to wash your hands.

 To properly wash your hands, follow the steps below:

 - Remove rings or other jewelry on the hands and wrists.

 - Wet your hands with warm water.

-- Wash all parts of your hands with soap and water for at least 20 seconds, and rub hands together to create lather.
+- Wash all parts of your hands with plain soap and water for at least 20 seconds, and rub hands together to create lather.
 To help children wash their hands, sing the ABC song.